nilmtk/nilm_metadata/docs/source/dataset_metadata.rst

 :statistics: (list of dicts): Each dict describes statistics for one set of timeframes.
 Each dict has:

-   :timeframes: (list of `TimeFrame`_ objects) The timeframes
+   :timeframes: (list of `TimeFrame`_ objects) (required)  The timeframes
                over which these statistics were calculated.
-Leave out if the statistic was calculated over the entire period.
+If the stat(s) refer to the entire timeseries then enter the start and end of the timeseries as the only TimeFrame.
    :good_sections: (list of `TimeFrame`_ objects)
    :contiguous_sections: (list of `TimeFrame`_ objects)
    :total_energy: (dict) kWh